canonical/rockcraft/docs/explanation/pebble.rst

-Similar to other well-known process managers such as *supervisord*, *runit*, or *s6*, `Pebble`_ is a service manager that enables the seamless orchestration of a collection of local service processes as organised set.
+Similar to other well-known process managers such as *supervisord*, *runit*, or *s6*, `Pebble`_ is a service manager that enables the seamless orchestration of a collection of local service processes as an organised set.
 The main difference is that `Pebble`_ has been designed with custom-tailored features that significantly enhance the overall container experience, making it the ideal candidate for the container's init process (also known as the entrypoint,